Moya Bowler: High-street designs

-Bowler was among the 'young design quartet' – alongside Jean Muir, Roger Nelson and Gerald McCann – to produce shoes for Rayne, with designs being sold in Harrods and some high-street shoe shops.
-In 1967, her sandals (priced at under 4 guineas) – available in brilliant colours and with filled in fronts and strappy ankle detail – were being retailed at high-street retailer Lennard shoe stores.
-In the same year, she also created a design in paper – a write up in The Guardian said these were: "Shoes that, with care, will last 15 wearings".
+Bowler was among the 'young design quartet'—alongside Jean Muir, Roger Nelson and Gerald McCann—to produce shoes for Rayne, with designs being sold in Harrods and some high-street shoe shops.
+In 1967, her sandals (priced at under 4 guineas), available in brilliant colours and with filled in fronts and strappy ankle detail, were being retailed at high-street retailer Lennard shoe stores.
+In the same year, she also created a design in paper.
+A write up in The Guardian said these were: "Shoes that, with care, will last 15 wearings".
 Again, available at Lennards, they cost £1 and had a trim of paper flowers or pompoms.

 In 1968, The Times influential fashion editor Prudence Glynn described Bowler as: "one of the most successful shoe designers in this country".
 Bowler said she only used leather in her designs – finding plastic too difficult to work – and she commented on the state of the British shoe industry, saying: "The English tanners produce some of the most beautiful and the most exciting of leathers.
 But they're hopeless about selling, about promotion, about deliveries.
 They are quite unaware of the pressures of the industry they supply".

 Four months later, Glynn featured her again on The Times fashion pages – noting that Bowler had begun small in the more avant-garde boutiques, but her designs were now widely available.
 By this stage, Bowler's shoes were also retailed in the US at Margaret Jerrold.
 For autumn 1968, Bowler was producing two-tone shoes, using material combinations such as snakeskin and suede, and had introduced what was described as a "medieval slipper" with ruching along the vamp.
-Her shoes were also being retailed in a new Sloane Street store called Sids – owned by an American called Lawrence Copley Thaw – alongside models by Ronald Paterson, Leslie Poole, Adele Davis and Simon Foster.
+Her shoes were also being retailed in a new Sloane Street store called Sids—owned by an American called Lawrence Copley Thaw—alongside models by Ronald Paterson, Leslie Poole, Adele Davis and Simon Foster.
 All of them were RCA graduates and Bowler was responsible for creating 60 per cent of the shoes in the store.
-Sids' men's range was popular among visiting Americans – some bought six pairs at a time – and "sundry pop people", including Justin de Villeneuve and Paul McCartney.
+Sids' men's range was popular among visiting Americans—some bought six pairs at a time—and "sundry pop people", including Justin de Villeneuve and Paul McCartney.

+In 1969, Bowler began designing shoes for Jerry Miller—grandson of shoe manufacturer Israel Miller—under the Jerry Edouard label.
+The shoes were designed in England and made in a Greece by Sevastakis.